alexandrepiveteau/kotlin-graphs/README.md

 >
 > If you're interested in contributing, please take a look at the list of
 > [open issues](https://github.com/alexandrepiveteau/kotlin-graphs/issues)!

-## Features

-+ Written in uncomplicated Kotlin
-+ Supports various graph types with a type-safe API
-    - Directed and undirected
-    - Weighted and unweighted
-+ Reasonably fast and avoids auto-boxing on JVM
-+ Works on Kotlin/JVM, Kotlin/JS and Kotlin/Native

 ## Installation